Student Accessibility Services

 Eligible students will:

-If a disability interferes with a student's ability to take notes in the classroom, Accessibility Services should be contacted as soon as possible in order to seek assistance.
+If a disability interferes with a student's ability to take notes in the classroom, Student Accessibility Services should be contacted as soon as possible in order to seek assistance.
 Assistance with note-taking is most often provided by the use of technology.
-Accessibility Services will review the process with the student.
+Student Accessibility Services will review the process with the student.

 Individuals with documented disabilities may need to record lectures in order to have equal access to the information presented.
-Accessibility Services will work with students who are eligible to receive this.
+Student Accessibility Services will work with students who are eligible to receive this.

-Assistance in taking exams is available for students with documented disabilities through Accessibility Services in conjunction with the faculty member(s) teaching the courses in question.
+Assistance in taking exams is available for students with documented disabilities through Student Accessibility Services in conjunction with the faculty member(s) teaching the courses in question.
 The University will provide appropriate auxiliary aids that do not fundamentally alter the skills or knowledge that the examination is intended to test.

 Auxiliary aids include, but are not limited to the following: